What is Instructional Design?

 When deciding on an instructional design course that works for you, it’s important to consider the pre-requisites, location/delivery method, duration, flexibility and cost.

-In addition offering our our ID courses we’ve summarised some other online instructional design programs and the pros and cons of each, in the table below.
+In addition offering our our ID courses we’ve summarised some other online instructional design programs and the pros, cons and conditions of each, in the table below.